Housing and Property

 As a rule, no. Tenants who are respecting their responsibilities have a right to stay, even if the building’s owner changes.

 Important!
-People aged 70 and over have an added protection in cases where the owner wants to evict them or retake possession of their units.
+As of May 24, 2024, certain low-income people aged 65 and older have an added protection in cases where the owner wants to evict them or retake possession of their units.
+Before that date, a person had to be 70 or older to benefit from this added protection.

 Aside from these situations, nothing prevents a landlord from offering a tenant money to give up the right to stay.
 The tenant is free to accept or refuse.